Understanding Diabetes -- Diagnosis and Treatment

 Nutrition and Meal Timing for Diabetes

-Maintaining a balanced diet is vital for people who have either type 1 or type 2 diabetes, so work with your doctor or dietitian to set up a menu plan.
+Eat a balanced diet is vital for people who have diabetes, so work with your doctor or dietitian to set up a menu plan.
 If you have type 1 diabetes, the timing of your insulin dosage is determined by activity and diet.
 When you eat and how much you eat are just as important as what you eat.
 Usually, doctors recommend three small meals and three to four snacks every day to maintain the proper balance between sugar and insulin in the blood.

 A healthy balance of carbohydrates, proteins, and fats in your diet will help keep your blood glucose on target.
 How much of each will depend on many factors, including your weight and your personal preferences.
 Watching your carbohydrates -- knowing how much you need and how many you are eating -- is key to blood sugar control.
 If you are overweight, either a low-carbohydrate, low-fat/low calorie, or Mediterranean diet may help you get your weight to goal.
 No more than 7% of your diet should come from saturated fat, and you should try to avoid trans fats altogether.